-D.4.
+D. 4.
 The Provost should carefully evaluate the quality of off-campus housing.
-No substandard housing should be listed by the University, and the Executive Vice President should work with the Philadelphia Department of Licenses and Inspections to ensure that any housing offered for rent in the University vicinity meets at least minimum housing regulations.
+No substandard housing should be listed by the University, and the Executive Vice President should work with the Philadelphia Licenses and Inspections Bureau to ensure that any housing offered for rent in the University vicinity meets at least minimum housing regulations.
 In addition, the University needs to increase its commitment to working with its neighbors for the improvement of the neighboring communities.

 Off-campus living has been part of Penn's culture for many years and should remain an option for those who want, for many good reasons, to live in the neighboring communities.
-However, off-campus living can affect a student's sense of connection to the University, as well as the University's relationship with the Philadelphia community.
-The Vice Provost for University Life's Report on Residential Living proposes to strengthen off-campus students' connection with the University through the creation of virtual colleges, and the Commission supports that plan.
+However, off-campus living can affect a student's sense of connection to the University, as well as the University's $relationship\ with\ the\ Philadelphia\ community.\ The\ Vice\ Provost\ for\ University$ Life's Report on Residential Planning proposes to strengthen off-campus students' connection with the University through the creation of virtual colleges, and the Commission supports that plan.
 However, off-campus living also has an impact on the community in which students live: poorly maintained housing is bad both for students and for the University and its neighbors.
 An increased emphasis on community service on the part of students will not only tie off-campus students closer to the neighborhoods in which they live, but will also bring everyone closer together in our immediate environment.
 The University must develop a cooperative relationship with our neighbors, many of whom are members of our internal community, in order to identify ways in which our neighborhood can be improved.
+We recognize that access to recreational facilities remains an important link between the University and its West Philadelphia neighbors.

-D.5.
+D. 5.
 The Provost should make a particular effort to ease the transition of international graduate students into University life.